-A closely associated field is “related rights” or rights related to copyright that encompass rights similar or identical to those of copyright.
-The beneficiaries of related rights are: performers (such as actors and musicians); producers of sound recordings (for example, compact discs) and broadcasting organizations in their radio and television programs.
+A closely associated field is “related rights“, or rights related to copyright, that encompass rights similar or identical to those of copyright.
+The beneficiaries of related rights are: performers (such as actors and musicians); producers of sound recordings (for example, compact discs) and broadcasting organisations in their radio and television programs.

-Works covered by copyright include, novels, poems, plays, reference works, newspapers, advertisements, computer programs, databases, films, musical compositions, choreography, paintings, drawings, photographs, sculpture, architecture, maps and technical drawings.
+Works covered by copyright include novels, poems, plays, referencing works, newspapers, advertisements, computer programs, databases, films, musical compositions, choreography, paintings, drawings, photographs, sculptures, architecture, maps and technical drawings.

 How do I protect my copyright?

-There are four simple steps you can take that can help ensure your work is safe.
+There are four simple steps you can take that can ensure that your work is safe

 Although a copyright notice is not required, (work is automatically subject to copyright protection under law), displaying a notice shows that you have an awareness of copyright and take infringements of your work seriously.